 Over the past 2 years, the WDBF has grown from 7 member federations to more than 50 in the Americas, Europe, Africa, Asia and Australia.

 WDBF is an association established under the Laws of Canada.
-Its headquarters are in Toronto, Ontario.
+Its headquarters are in Edmonton, Alberta.
 WDBF’s supreme body is the WDBF board, an assembly made up of representatives from each affiliated member association.
 The Board assembles in ordinary session once every year and, additionally.
 Only the Board can pass changes to WDBF’s statutes.
 WDBF’s Board is the main decision-making body of the organization in the intervals of Congress.

 WDBF’s worldwide organizational structure also consists of several other bodies, under authority of the Board.
 Among those bodies are the Finance Committee, the Disciplinary Committee, the Referees Committee, etc. Beside from its worldwide institutions there are three associations recognized by WDBF which oversee the game in the different continents and regions of the world.
 National associations, and not the continental confederations, are members of WDBF.
 The continental confederations are provided for in WDBF’s statutes, and membership of a confederation is a prerequisite to WDBF membership:

 - Africa Dodgeball Federation

 - European Dodgeball Federation

 - Latin American Dodgeball